TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/appgtw-isinavnetthathascustomdnsserversdefined-diag.md

 1. Go to the [Azure Portal](https://portal.azure.com)
 2. Find your Application Gateway: **<!--$GatewayName-->[GatewayName]<!--/$GatewayName-->**
-3. Open the 'Backend Pools' blade, then click on the backend pool.
-Make note of the IP address or URL.
+3. Open the 'Backend Pools' blade, then click on the backend pool and make note of the IP address or URL
 4. Find your VNet: **<!--$VnetName-->[VnetName]<!--/$VnetName-->**
 5. Open the 'DNS Servers' blade and make note of the IPs
 6. Log into the DNS servers and ping the fully qualified domain name (FQDN) of each of your backend servers identified in step #3 above